 It’s been written recently that Vermont lawmakers are brave: They’re raising the bar on human health.
 I don’t mean to cheapen that sentiment, but I will argue that it’s not true.
 Recently our Vermont lawmakers passed a bill that would make it a law that GMOs (genetically modified organisms) must be labeled.
 Vermont lawmakers weren’t brave, they are simply 802 Strong.
 Look, if someone walks up to you and takes a swing, your first reaction is recoil and avoid the contact.
 That makes sense, right?
 Well so does GMO labeling and our Vermont lawmakers know that.
 So does that make them brave?
 I say it makes them people that use a common-sense approach to things that are ... well, common sense.
 Am I proud of them?
 Yes!
 Simply because not one other state would start the ball rolling, Connecticut and Maine wouldn’t do it.
-They wrote laws that said we’ll follow other neighboring states’ lead.
-Well nutmeg and lobsters, you can now safely kiss our maple-syrup-covered Green Mountains and do for your people what Vermont lawmakers did for theirs.

 But this is not the only facet of leading the way.
 Vermont, probably when the rest of the nation was asleep, did it again, this time the unthinkable; it took the money out of politics.
 Now we have a long way to go in this fight that basically says that money equates to free speech (which, if I live to be a 1,000 years old, will never make sense), and at this point its a resolution, but hey, nobody else is doing it.